AleksaMCode/tic-tac-toe-kernel/README.md

 > <li>The provided code contains a lot of comments, so if something isn't explained in README it is probably explained in the source code.</li>

 ## Requirements
 <p align="justify">To compile and run this code you will need Linux, <a href="https://www.nasm.us/">GCC</a>, LD, GNU MAKE, <a href="https://www.nasm.us/">NASM</a> and <a href="https://www.google.com/search?client=firefox-b-d&q=QEMU">QEMU</a>.
-In order to fully understand everything that is written in this project you will need to have a very good knowledge of C and a pretty good understanding of <a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjitorE8Zz7AhXOxQIHHQ_RDHAQFnoECA4QAQ&url=https%3A%2F%2Fwww.intel.com%2Fcontent%2Fdam%2Fdevelop%2Fexternal%2Fus%2Fen%2Fdocuments%2Fintroduction-to-x64-assembly-181178.pdf&usg=AOvVaw2-KElAcG1rRPsv5rHn3UMw">assembly</a> (Intel syntax) as well as some basic knowledge of registers.
+In order to fully understand everything that is written in this project, you will need to have a very good knowledge of C and a pretty good understanding of <a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjitorE8Zz7AhXOxQIHHQ_RDHAQFnoECA4QAQ&url=https%3A%2F%2Fwww.intel.com%2Fcontent%2Fdam%2Fdevelop%2Fexternal%2Fus%2Fen%2Fdocuments%2Fintroduction-to-x64-assembly-181178.pdf&usg=AOvVaw2-KElAcG1rRPsv5rHn3UMw">assembly</a> (Intel syntax) as well as some basic knowledge of registers.
 Knowledge of Linux will be very helpful as the scripts and tutorial is tailor for it.</p>

 ## Link file
 <p align="justify">This file tells LD (GNU Linker) how to set up our kernel image.
 For more information about the LD check out this <a href="https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_mono/ld.html">link</a>.
-Firstly it tells that the start location of our binary should be the symbol <i>start</i>.
+Firstly, it tells that the start location of our binary should be the symbol <i>start</i>.
 The <b><a href="https://en.wikipedia.org/wiki/Code_segment">.text</a></b> section, the place where our code goes, should be first and should start at 0x100000 or 1 MB.
-The <b><a href="https://en.wikipedia.org/wiki/Data_segment">.data</a></b> section should be next, followed by the <b><a href="https://en.wikipedia.org/wiki/.bss">.bss</a></b> section while each should be page-aligned with <code>ALIGN(4K)</code>.</p>
+The <b><a href="https://en.wikipedia.org/wiki/Data_segment">.data</a></b> section should be next, followed by the <b><a href="https://en.wikipedia.org/wiki/.bss">.bss</a></b> section, while each should be page-aligned with <code>ALIGN(4K)</code>.</p>

 > **Note**: The linker script specifies *start* as the entry point to the kernel and the bootloader will jump to this position once the kernel has been loaded.

 ## Boot code
-<p align="justify">To start you OS we will an existing piece of software to load it.
-This is called <a href="https://en.wikipedia.org/wiki/Bootloader">bootloader</a> and we have used <a href="https://www.gnu.org/software/grub/">GRUB</a> as goal of this project wasn't to develop our own bootloader.
+<p align="justify">To start your OS we will an existing piece of software to load it.
+This is called <a href="https://en.wikipedia.org/wiki/Bootloader">bootloader</a> and we have used <a href="https://www.gnu.org/software/grub/">GRUB</a> as the goal of this project wasn't to develop our own bootloader.
 Unless you really want to develop a bootloader, I recommend using one of the already available bootloaders.
 The <i>boot.s</i> is a Kernel start location which also defines multiboot header.
-Multiboot Standard describes an interface between the bootloader and the OS kernel so we don't have to worry about that.
-It works by putting some magic values in some global variables inside of the multiboot header.</p>
+Multiboot Standard describes an interface between the bootloader and the OS kernel, so we don't have to worry about that.
+It works by putting some magic values in some global variables inside the multiboot header.</p>

 https://github.com/AleksaMCode/tic-tac-toe-kernel/blob/1e8b7d2d27b90c7e5071ad87321d6a52f6cd4ce5/boot.s#L10-L14

-<p align="justify">When the bootloader sees these values, it recognizes the kernel as multiboot compatible and it knows how to load us, and it can even forward us important information.
-Since there is no stack yet we need to make sure the global variables are set correctly.</p>
+<p align="justify">When the bootloader sees these values, it recognizes the kernel as multiboot compatible, and it knows how to load us, and it can even forward us important information.
+Since there is no stack yet, we need to make sure the global variables are set correctly.</p>

 https://github.com/AleksaMCode/tic-tac-toe-kernel/blob/1e8b7d2d27b90c7e5071ad87321d6a52f6cd4ce5/boot.s#L2-L6

-<p align="justify">The Multiboot Standard doesn't define the value of the stack pointer register ESP and it is up to kernel to provide a stack.
+<p align="justify">The Multiboot Standard doesn't define the value of the stack pointer register ESP, and it is up to the kernel to provide a stack.
 We allocate room for a small stack by creating a symbol at the bottom of it (<code>stack_bottom</code>), allocating x amount of bytes and finally creating a symbol at the top (<code>stack_top</code>).</p>

 ```asm
 mov esp, stack_top
 ```

 <p align="justify">To set up a stack, we set the ESP register to point to the top of the stack.
-This is very important as program written in C cannont function without a stack.
+This is very important, as a program written in C cannot function without a stack.
 After which we put the computer into an infinite loop.
 We achieve this by:</p>
 <ol>
 <li>Disabling interrupts with <b>cli</b> (clear interrupt enable in eflags).</li>
 <li>Waiting for the next interrupt to arrive with <b>hlt</b>.</li>